wavefrontHQ/docs/integrations/photon.md

 If you do not have a [Wavefront proxy](https://docs.wavefront.com/proxies.html) installed on your network, please follow these steps

-1. Start the docker service.{% raw %}
+1. Start the docker service.{% raw %}
    ```
    sudo systemctl start docker
    ```